MediaBrain-SJTU/GroupNet/README.md

 ## News (2022.6.28)
 Our extention version "DynGroupNet" is available on the arxiv [(Link)](https://arxiv.org/abs/2206.13114).
 Code will come afterwards.

+## Update
+We notice there is a mistake on scaling losses and we already fixed it.
+We update the pretrain model and the performance is further improved.

 ## Requirement

 ### Recommend Environment